5 Signs You Should Call a Workers Compensation Attorney in Boston

 Your Employer is Challenging the Necessity of Your Medical Treatments

 While most employers do not question the extent of an injured employee’s medical services, some simply do not want to pay higher insurance premiums due to a workers compensation claim.
 Don’t let your employer intimidate you into accepting much less than what you legally deserve.
 You need your medical treatments and should not go without proper health care because of someone else’s negligence.
 Contact a Boston personal injury attorney who specializes in handling workman’s compensation cases and will aggressively pursue your claim in court.

 You Do Not Receive Your Workmans Compensation Checks in a Timely Manner

 After five days have passed during which time you were unable to work and make your full wage, your employee then has seven days (not including holidays or Sundays) to report your injury to their insurance company.
 Your employer’s insurance agency has 14 calendar days from the time the injury was reported to mail a check or inform you they intend to fight your claim.
 You can also file an Employee Claim Form 110 any time following your injury.
 However, be aware that the Massachusetts Department of Industrial Accidents cannot process the 110 claim form until 30 days after the initial report of your disability.

 You Tried to Go Back to Work After Collecting Workmans Compensation But Could Not Continue Working.
 However, Your Benefits Have Not Been Resumed

-Workers compensation laws in Massachusetts states that if liability is established and an employee returns to work for less than 28 days but cannot continue working, the employer’s insurance company must resume paying that employee.
+Workers compensation laws in Boston states that if liability is established and an employee returns to work for less than 28 days but cannot continue working, the employer’s insurance company must resume paying that employee.
 If this has happened to you, a Boston personal injury lawyer can help you get your workers compensation benefits reinstated.